a number of young students in a classroom sit on the floor while focused on something out of frame

 Pre-Kindergarten Program

 The pre-kindergarten program provides a positive and rich environment of discovery-learning experiences directed toward four- and five-year-old children.
 Our goal is to prepare children academically and emotionally for entrance into kindergarten.
 The atmosphere of the classroom is designed to create excitement for learning through multi-experience subject matter carefully planned for the young child.
-This will be accomplished with a balanced scheme of centers, as well as with small- and large-group learning activities.
+This will be accomplished with a balanced scheme of centers as well as with small- and large-group learning activities.

 Pre-Kindergarten Curriculum Overview

-classification, sequencing (picture story), and symbolic ability (naming letters and sounds).
+The program emphasizes reading readiness instruction in matching, labeling (naming letters and sounds), classification, sequencing (picture story), and symbolic ability.
 Students develop the phonetic approach to reading by learning to isolate and blend the beginning, middle, and ending sounds of words, and to identify rhyming sounds.
 In addition, students will strengthen their reading ability through exposure to a list of basic sight words.
 They are also introduced to a broad, balanced-literacy approach to early learning that reaches into all areas of the curriculum and will ultimately foster an appreciation of good literature.
-Comprehension includes understanding special relationships and opposites, recalling the main idea, details, cause-and-effect relationships, and outcome, as well as distinguishing reality from fantasy in stories and pictures.
+Comprehension includes understanding special relationships and opposites, recalling the main idea, details, outcome, cause-and-effect relationships, and distinguishing reality from fantasy in stories and pictures.

 Math Curriculum